pjcampbe11/ICMP-TransferTools-PowerShe11/README.md

 }
 ```

-### **Summary of Modifications**
-â **Both scripts attempt to modify firewall rules, which require admin rights.**
-â **If ICMP is already allowed, these modifications are unnecessary.**
-â **Removing or commenting out firewall modification functions will allow the scripts to run without admin privileges.**
+### **Summary of Modifications** **Both scripts attempt to modify firewall rules, which require admin rights.** **If ICMP is already allowed, these modifications should be unnecessary.** **Removing or commenting out firewall modification functions should allow the scripts to run without admin privileges.**

 ---

 ## **Final Notes**
 - Always **test script modifications** in a controlled environment before deploying to production systems.
 - If firewall rules **must** be changed dynamically, running the script **as an administrator** remains necessary.
-- **If ICMP is pre-enabled, these modifications will make the scripts more accessible for non-admin users.**
+- **If ICMP is pre-enabled, these modifications should make the scripts more accessible for non-admin users.**
-- If admin rights are unavailable, get them through a PrivEsc
+- If admin rights are unavailable, get them through a **PrivEsc** or modify the script as needed.

 ## PowerShell vs Python Version
 With the conversion of ICMP-ReceiveFile.py and ICMP-SendFile.py to PowerShell, there are no fundamental changes to the way these tools function.
 The PowerShell versions remain fully compatible with Invoke-IcmpDownload.ps1 and Invoke-IcmpUpload.ps1, maintaining seamless file transfers.